BestTimesToVisit.com Logo

 money

-While credit cards are accepted in many tourist spots, always have some Trinidad and Tobago Dollars (TTD) on hand for smaller vendors, taxis, and local markets.
-ATMs are readily available in cities, but it's wise to withdraw a bit more than you think you'll need at once to minimize fees.
+While credit cards are widely accepted in tourist areas, always have some Trinidad and Tobago Dollars (TTD) on hand for smaller vendors, taxis, and local markets.
+ATMs are readily available in cities, but it's a good idea to withdraw a bit more than you think you'll need at once to minimize transaction fees.

 transport

 Getting around Trinidad and Tobago is an adventure!
-For inter-island travel between Trinidad and Tobago, book your flights on Caribbean Airlines or Tobago Express well in advance, especially during peak seasons.
-On Trinidad, consider hiring a driver for a day if you plan to explore multiple sights, as public transport can be time-consuming.
+For inter-island travel between Trinidad and Tobago, the domestic flights with Caribbean Airlines are quick and convenient, but booking in advance is highly recommended, especially during peak seasons.
+On Trinidad, consider using taxis or renting a car if you plan on exploring beyond the main cities, but be prepared for local driving styles!

 culture